 The Council is the local arts agency for this region.
-We continually gather information from national sources, especially Americans for the Arts, a national arts organization offering advocacy, technical assistance and collegial sharing.
-The Council stays current on studies produced by a variety of national resources.
+We continually gather information from national sources, especially Americans for the Arts, a national arts organization offering advocacy and technical assistance.
+The Council disseminates relevant arts-related studies produced by a variety of national resources.

 As part of the Palm Beach County Tourist Development Council (TDC), the Cultural Council also works with TDC sister agencies, including Discover the Palm Beaches, Palm Beach County Convention Center, Sports Commission and Film and Television Commission to promote The Palm Beaches as a vibrant tourism destination.

 The Cultural Council for Palm Beach County is a not for profit 501(c)(3) organization.
 Contributions to the Council are tax deductible to the extent allowable by law.
 The Cultural Council for Palm Beach County believes that our donors’ confidentiality should be protected.
 The Council will not sell or trade a donor’s personal information to any other entity in existence without their written permission.